 In Year 7 the main aims are to develop confidence, cooperation and begin to work on basic Drama skills.
-The curriculum covers Mime and Movement, Acting from a Script and a Design and Technical project.
-All Year 7’s perform in a production of ‘Toad of Toad hall’ at the end of the year for parents.
+The curriculum covers a range of topics including Devising from a Stimulus, Acting from a Script, Physical Theatre, Improvisation and a Shakespeare unit.

 In Year 8 the basic skills are developed further.
 An emphasis is on performance and we begin to develop work on evaluating practical work.
 A variety of topics are covered including Melodrama and Silent Film, a Shakespeare unit and performing comedy roles through the study of ‘Our Day Out’ by Willy Russell.